Linda Bradley Linda Bradley

 1. Post-Bloom Care: Place the pot in a bright location and continue watering when the top inch of soil feels dry.
 Fertilize monthly.

-2. Summer Outdoors: In May, move the pot outside to a sunny or partially shaded area to promote leaf growth and strengthen the bulb.
+2. Summer Outdoors: Two weeks after the last frost (mid-April in Columbia), move the pot outside to a sunny or partially shaded area to promote leaf growth and strengthen the bulb.

 3. Fall Dormancy Preparation: